Return to main page (Enough of eternalism!)

 ☜ The previous metablog post was Reasons to be cheerless, part 3.

 General explanation: Meaningness is a hypertext book.
 Start with an appetizer, or the table of contents.
-Its “metablog” includes additional essays, not part the book.
+Its “metablog” includes additional essays that are not part of the book.